How long is the mandate for Directors?

 On 13 April 2017, the Board appointed the members of the Committees and their Chairman:

-- Compensation Committee: Andrea Gemma (Chairman), Pietro A. Guindani, Alessandro Lorenzi and Diva Moriani.
+- Remuneration Committee (Compensation Committee until March 15, 2018): Andrea Gemma (Chairman), Pietro A. Guindani, Alessandro Lorenzi and Diva Moriani.

 - Nomination Committee: Diva Moriani (Chairman), Andrea Gemma, Fabrizio Pagani and Domenico Livio Trombone.